francisco-camargo/francisco-camargo/learning_material.md

 * GitHub Actions / GitLab CI/CD
 * Software for gym owners
 * App that correlates food and medicine intake habits to how you are feeling; eg today I had fiber and 6hrs I feel it
+* Book on Test, Training, and Validation.
+Write up case-studies of it going well and poorly

 # [Advice](src/advice/README.md)